luyanggeorge/3D_tank_VP/README.md

     - Explicit weak formulations for SE and SV in `solvers_full.py`

 ## Developing Notes
-- Change the way by which the wavemaker-related functions update against time.
+- Changed the way by which the wavemaker-related functions update against time.
 - Output results into files during the time-stepping loop
     - TC1: `energy.csv`, a series of `.npy` binary files with field data, `readme.txt`
+    - TC3: `checkpoints.csv` containing energy, water depths at three vertices, and wavemaker-related data, `readme.txt`
     - TC4: `energy.csv`, `probes.csv` with numerical measurements, `readme.txt`
 - The above changes are also implemented into `3D_tank.py`.
 In addition, the Lagrange polynomial $\tilde{\varphi}_i(z)$ is now constructed based on GLL points.
 - In `3D_tank_VP.py`, $\hat{\phi}(z)$ can be switched between 1 and high order Lagrange polynomial based on GLL points via the flag `hatphi_one`; while the flag `one_ver_ele` decides whether there is only one element or multiple elements in the $z$-direction.